HsiangHung/Machine_Learning_Note/Graph/graph_neural_network/README.md

 The over-smoothing problem: all the node embeddings converge to the same value.

 * In a K-layer GNN, each node has a receptive field (the set of nodes that determine the embedding of a node of interest) of K-hop neighborhood.
-* But for two nodes, receptive field overlap: The shared neighbors quickly grows when we increase the number of hops (num of GNN layers)
+* But for two nodes, receptive field overlap may quickly increase: The shared neighbors grows when we increase the number of hops (num of GNN layers)

 ![](images/stack_GNN_2.png)

-* Therefore, unlike neural networks in other domains (CNN for image classification), adding more GNN layers do not always help
+* Therefore, unlike neural networks in other domains (CNN for image classification), adding more GNN layers do **NOT** always help
     * Step 1: Analyze the necessary receptive field to solve your problem.
 E.g., by computing the **diameter** of the graph
     * Step 2: Set number of GNN layers L to be a bit more than the receptive field we like.
 Do not set L to be **unnecessarily large**!

 **Solution**:
-1. Make shallow GNN more expressive: Add MLP layers that do not pass messages
+1. Make shallow GNN more expressive within each GNN layer: for example, each transformation/aggregation become a deep neural network rather than only one linear layer.
-2. Add skip connections in GNNs
+2. Add skip connections in GNNs.